keli97/keli97.github.io/_pages/cv.md

 Research & Contests
 ======
+* **Design and Implementation of Broadcast Mechanism in Large-Scale Internet of Things**, *Undergraduate Thesis at SJTU, Supervisor: Prof. Xiaohua Tian*, Sept.
+2019 – Jun.
+2020
+  * Designed and implemented the first parallel downlink scheme for backscatter communication.
+  * Proposed the parallel communication and control system under the broadcast mechanism in large-scale Internet of Things.
+  * Verified the feasibility of my design on Keysight ADS, a simulation software, and on a PCB-based prototype.
-* **A Fast Approximation for SVC-Based Adaptive Streaming Network in D2D Communications**, *Research Assistant at Shanghai Key Laboratory of Scalable Computing and Systems, SJTU*, Apr.
+* **A Fast Approximation for SVC-Based Adaptive Streaming Network in D2D Communications**, *Research Assistant at Shanghai Key Laboratory of Scalable Computing and Systems, SJTU, Supervisor: Prof. Xiaofeng Gao*, Apr.
 2018 - Jun.
 2019
   * Designed an efficient service scheme transmitting Scalable Video Coding-based Adaptive Streaming (SVC-AS) in D2D communications; Proposed a fast D2D Multimedia Transmission Scheme based on the Minimum-Degree Spanning Tree (MDST) algorithm with an acceptable running time.
   * Evaluated the performance and efficiency of the scheme using a real-world dataset based on NS2, where it outperformed the baseline scheme FlashLinQ in all areas.
-* **Crowdsourcing Task Assignment Strategy and Optimization Based on Social Network**, *The 18th Innovation and Practice Plan for Undergraduates of SJTU*, Nov.
+* **Crowdsourcing Task Assignment Strategy and Optimization Based on Social Network**, *The 18th Innovation and Practice Plan for Undergraduates of SJTU, Supervisor: Prof. Xiaofeng Gao*, Nov.
 2018 - Dec.
 2019
   * Optimized the task assignment scheme in spatial crowdsourcing and proposed efficient truth inference algorithms.
   * Measured the fairness of the whole system using Jain's Fairness Index after a preliminary experiment.
   * Processed the data and conducted experiments on online crowdsourcing platforms.